modelscope/FunASR/docs/moss_transcribe_diarize.md

 `spk=true`; if a generic client sends it, the service still uses MOSS's native labels and does not start a second diarization pipeline.

+### Open WebUI

+[Open WebUI](https://github.com/open-webui/open-webui) can use this service as an OpenAI-compatible speech-to-text provider.
+In **Admin Panel > Settings > Audio**, select the OpenAI STT engine, set **OpenAI API Base URL** to `http://funasr:8000/v1` (or the reachable host address), select `moss-transcribe-diarize`, and keep the request format as `multipart`.
+Open WebUI then sends the selected model, optional language, and complete audio file to `/v1/audio/transcriptions`.

+MOSS remains an offline long-form model: this enables file transcription in Open WebUI, not a realtime microphone/WebSocket diarization path.

 For a reproducible GPU container, build from the repository root with `examples/openai_api/docker-compose.moss.yml`.
 Kubernetes operators can build the same `funasr-moss-api:local` image and apply